- What is Macular Degeneration?

 - Triamcinolone acetonide (Kenacourt A10): A medicine injected into the eye similar to Lucentis.
 It improves visual acuity and reduces macular thickness in patients with diabetic macular oedema (excessive fluid accumulation).
 It should be noted however that this remains an off-label treatment, that is, the medication is not approved for treatment of eye conditions.
 Treatment generally involves repeat injections and significant adverse reactions.

 |For more information on age related macular degeneration, including the effect of smoking, exercise and nutrition on eyes, as well as some useful animations and tips to keep eyes healthy, see Macular Degeneration.|

 - Age-related macular degeneration [online].
-Moorfields Eye Hospital, National Health Service Foundation Trust; 24 November 2008 [cited 11 January 2010].
+Moorfields Eye Hospital, National Health Service Foundation Trust. [cited 3 March 2016].
 Available from URL: [URL Link]

 - Chiu CJ, Milton RC, Gensler G, Taylor A. Association between dietary glycemic index and age-related macular degeneration in nondiabetic participants in the Age-Related Eye Disease Study.
 Am J Clin Nutr.
 2007; 86(1): 180-8.
 [Abstract | Full Text]

 - Chakravathy U. Age related macular degeneration.
 BMJ.
 2006; 333(7574): 869-70.
 [Abstract]